jetbrains-academy/Functional_Programming_Scala/Expressions over Statements/Tail Recursion/task.md

 Have you wondered how we got away not keeping track of a collection of boxes to look through?
 The trick is that the stack replaces that collection.
 All the boxes to be considered are somewhere on the stack patiently waiting for their turn.

 Is there a way we can make that function tail recursive?
 Yes, of course, there is!
-Similarly to the `factorial` function, we can create a helper function `go` with an extra parameter `boxToLookIn` to keep track of the boxes to search in.
+Similarly to the `factorial` function, we can create a helper function `go` with an extra parameter `boxesToLookIn` to keep track of the boxes to search the key in.
 This way we can ensure that `go` is tail recursive, i.e. either returns a value or calls itself as its final step.

 ```scala 3